3000IQPlay/obfuscator-list/README.md

 # obfuscator-list
 * [Ackerun](https://github.com/YumeGod/AckerunObfOpenSource) - FOSS.
 Light/Heavy obfuscator depanding on your cfg.
 Has some basic and simple features with nothing unknown in it.
 * [Allatori](http://www.allatori.com/) - Commericial.
 Somewhat popular choice in industry.
+* [Ambien](https://github.com/iiiiiiiris/Ambien) - FOSS.
+New obfuscator that is getting actively developed.
+Has some cool features.
+Can contain some bugs/issue.
 * [Avaj](https://github.com/cg-dot/avaj) - FOSS.
 Has a nice way of generating decryption subroutines on string constants.
 Also has some CFG flattening which is always nice to see.
 * [BisGuard](http://www.bisguard.com/) - Commercial.
 Relies entirely on class encryption (last time I checked, at least) so protection has quite a bit of room for improvement.
 * [Black](https://github.com/CodingGay/BlackObfuscator) - FOSS.
 Black Obfuscator is an obfuscator for Android APK DexFile, it can help developer to protect source code by control flow flattening, and make it difficult to analyze the actual program control flow.